demis001/temposeqcount/docs/source/install.rst

 System Packages
 ===============

-In order to installed developer tools you will need root privileges; that is, somebody who can use su or sudo.
+In order to install developer tools you will need  a root privileges; that is, somebody who can use su or sudo.
 The package may be already installed on your system

 CentOS